 As described above, one of the REIT's key objectives is to maintain a conservative AFFO payout ratio in order to continue to provide steady and reliable distributions to unitholders.
-We continue to target an industry leading AFFO payout ratio of 70% over time.
+Management targets an AFFO payout ratio between 70% and 80% over time.
+The actual ratio may from time-to-time be outside of this range as a result of operational results, including from changes in interest rates, and the timing of capital and leasing costs.
 We expect there will be normal deviations from this rate due to timing and natural volatility in the operations of the business.
 Management evaluates various factors in determining the appropriate distribution policy including estimates of future NOI, near-term grocery-anchor lease turnover, future capital requirements and interest rate changes.
 As it relates to potential interest rate changes, management believes that notwithstanding any reasonably expected changes in interest rates, the REIT's AFFO payout ratio should continue to be fully covered.

-In order to mitigate interest rate risk, the REIT entered into a \$300 million pay-fixed receive-float interest rate swap in the fourth quarter of 2016.
-The interest rate swap has a fixed rate of 1.10% and a maturity of February 2021.
-As a result of the interest rate swap, 68.4% of the REIT's debt is now subject to fixed rates.
+In order to mitigate interest rate risk, the REIT has entered into two pay-fixed receive-float interest rate swap contracts to hedge the cash flow risk associated with monthly U.S. LIBOR based interest payments on a portion of the REIT's floating rate debt.
+As a result of the interest rate swap, 60.7% of the REIT's debt is now subject to fixed rates.